dalareo/educaas-ui/catalog/README.md

-# Docker Compose demo projects
+# EduCaaS Catalog

-This directory contains several Docker Compose sample projects showing basic docker/docker-compose capabilities such as port publishing, container linking, volume mounting.
+This directory contains several Docker Compose sample projects showing basic docker/docker-compose capabilities such as file hosting, group chat, blogging.

 Note that some of the services provided by these projects are not "scalable" with `docker-compose scale SERVICE=NUM` because of port publish conflicts.